vgvishesh/vgvishesh.github.io/_posts/2023-12-02-How_to_use_work_with_streaming_api_requests.md

 layout: post
 title:  "How to use Server-Sent Events to stream response with OpenAI Apis"
 author: vishesh gupta
-description: A 0 to 1 application in react to stream text response.
+description: A 0 to 1 application in plain JS to stream text response.
 ---
 ![OpenAi](/assets/images/OpenAI-logo.jpg)